-The School of Graduate Studies at Southern Nazarene University strives to develop servant leaders along best practices in graduate education.
+Graduate Studies at Southern Nazarene University strives to develop servant leaders along best practices in graduate education.
 The College of Graduate Studies oversees integrity and quality of graduate programs by facilitating the development and success of graduate faculty and graduate students while enriching Southern Nazarene University's mission to make Christlike disciples.
-The School of Graduate Studies prepares diverse, thoughtful, creative, intellectual leaders who will contribute to local and global communities.
+Graduate Studies prepares diverse, thoughtful, creative, intellectual leaders who will contribute to local and global communities.